Tempered Erlang Queue with Multiple Arrivals: Tempered Erlang queue with multiple arrivals

 \subsection{Distribution of busy period}

-The busy period of a tempered Erlang queue with multiple arrivals is the time duration that starts when a customer enters the system and ends when the system becomes empty again for the first time.
+The busy period in a tempered Erlang queue with multiple arrivals is defined as the duration starting with the arrival of a customer to an initially empty system and ending at the first instance when the system becomes empty again.